 - Return the meat to the pot and add the broth, tomato sauce, wine or juice, Worcestershire, salt and thyme.
 Bring it to a boil, reduce the heat, and cover it.
 Simmer it for 45 – 60 minutes.

-- Add the carrots and potatoes and cover and simmer the stew for 45 minutes more, until the meat and vegetables are tender.
+- Add the carrots and cover and simmer the stew for 45 minutes more, until the meat and vegetables are tender.
 (Meanwhile make the whipped potatoes for the ghosts.)

 - Serve it right away or refrigerate it for up to 3 days, or let it cool and freeze it for up to 3 months.